celo-org/rosetta/README.md

   rosetta run [flags]

 Flags:
       --datadir string             datadir to use
-      --geth.binary string        Path to the celo-blockchain binary --geth.bootnodes string     Bootnodes to use (separated by ,) --geth.genesis string       Path to the genesis.json (optional; useful for running Rosetta with a custom chain) --geth.network string       Network to use, either 'mainnet', 'alfajores', or 'baklava' (optional; recommended when not using a custom chain)
+      --geth.binary string         Path to the celo-blockchain binary --geth.bootnodes string      Bootnodes to use (separated by ,) --geth.cache string          Memory (in MB) allocated to geth's internal caching --geth.gcmode string         Geth garbage collection mode (full, archive) (default "full") --geth.genesis string        (Optional) path to the genesis.json, for use with custom chains --geth.ipcpath string        Path to the geth ipc file --geth.logfile string        Path to logs file
-      --geth.syncmode string      Geth blockchain sync mode (fast, full, light) --geth.gcmode string        Geth garbage collection mode (full, archive) --geth.cache string         Memory (in MB) allocated to geth's internal caching --geth.maxpeers string      Maximum number of network peers (network disabled if set to 0) (default: 1100) --geth.ipcpath string       Path to the geth ipc file --geth.logfile string       Path to logs file
+      --geth.maxpeers string       Maximum number of network peers (network disabled if set to 0) (default: 1100) (default "1100")
+      --geth.network string        Network to use, either 'mainnet', 'alfajores', or 'baklava' --geth.publicip string       Public Ip to configure geth (sometimes required for discovery) --geth.rpcaddr string        Geth HTTP-RPC server listening interface (default "127.0.0.1") --geth.rpcport string        Geth HTTP-RPC server listening port (default "8545") --geth.rpcvhosts string      Geth comma separated list of virtual hostnames from which to accept requests (default "localhost")
-      --geth.publicip string      Public Ip to configure geth (sometimes required for discovery) --geth.staticnodes string   StaticNodes to use (separated by ,) --geth.verbosity string     Geth log verbosity (number between [1-5]) -h, --help                      help for run
+      --geth.staticnodes string    StaticNode to use (separated by ,) --geth.syncmode string       Geth blockchain sync mode (fast, full, light) (default "fast") --geth.verbosity string      Geth log verbosity (number between [1-5]) -h, --help                       help for run
-      --rpc.address string        Listening address for http server --rpc.port uint             Listening port for http server (default 8080) --rpc.reqTimeout duration   Timeout when serving a request (default 25s)
+      --rpc.address string         Listening address for http server --rpc.port uint              Listening port for http server (default 8080) --rpc.reqTimeout duration    Timeout for requests to this service, this also controls the timeout sent to the blockchain node for trace transaction requests (default 25s)
+      --txtrace.Timeout duration   Timeout to use when when making trace transaction requests to a full node (default 50s)
 ```

 Every argument can be defined using environment variables using `ROSETTA_` prefix; and replacing `.` for `_`; for example: